-In addition, the Company may incur substantial additional indebtedness in the future to fund acquisitions, to repurchase shares or to fund other activities for general business purposes.
+Moreover, the Company may incur substantial additional indebtedness in the future to fund acquisitions, to repurchase shares or to fund other activities for general business purposes.
 If new debt is added to the current debt levels, the related risks that the Company now faces could intensify.
+A substantial increase in the Company's indebtedness could also have a negative impact on the Company's credit rating.
+In this regard, failure to maintain the Company's credit ratings could adversely affect the interest rate available to the Company in future financings, as well as the Company's liquidity, competitive position and access to capital markets.
 Any decision regarding future borrowings will be based on the facts and circumstances existing at the time, including market conditions and the Company's credit rating.

-The Company may not have sufficient cash flow to service its indebtedness or fund capital expenditures.
+• The Company may not have sufficient cash flow to service its indebtedness or fund capital expenditures.